Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### Controller requesting eventqueue buffers
-Controller sends this command when it needs the device to provide the content of ist ring buffers.
+Controller sends this command when it needs the device to provide the content of its ring buffers.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "event" ,